Samima-Nasrin/Accessibility-widget/README.md

 # Accessibility Widget Panel

 A responsive, lightweight, and customizable accessibility widget designed to enhance user experience for all visitors.
-Built using pure HTML, CSS, and JavaScript — no frameworks required.
+Built using Vue.js, HTML, CSS, and JavaScript.

 ## Features